-Down is a term for the back, wing and chest feather of a bird – typically a duck or goose.
+Down is a term for the back, wing, and chest feather of a bird – typically a duck or goose.
 It refers to the “inner” feathers, rather than the firm and waterproof outer coating.
 Down is softer and much fluffier.
-It’s more expensive than just feather pillows, but generally offers superior comfort.
-Down can be collected from natural bird molting, but is typically plucked from birds bred for meat.
+It’s more expensive than just feather pillows but generally offers superior comfort.
+Down can be collected from natural bird molting but is typically plucked from birds bred for meat.

-Benefits Of Memory Foam Pillows
+Pros Of Memory Foam Pillows

 - Support.
 Memory foam offers a good amount of support.
 It holds the head and neck supportively and maintains its shape.
 This can make it great for those suffering from neck and back pain.

 - Durability.
 Memory foam pillows last a very long time, and are very resilient – they literally “bounce back” – albeit slowly.
 Some of the best memory foam pillows can last you years with minimal upkeep.

 - Smoothness.
 Because memory foam is manmade, it’s a consistent substance without lumps.
 Even as it ages and wears, memory foam remains very smooth in consistency.

 - Snoring.
 For those who snore when on their backs, memory foam can help.
-It better supports the neck and opens the throat in comparison to down pillows, helping air travel easier through the esophagus and reducing night time noise.
+It better supports the neck and opens the throat in comparison to down pillows, helping air travel easier through the esophagus and reducing nighttime noise.

 - Comfort Lasts All Night.
 As a result of their firmness, a memory foam pillow doesn’t compress as flat as a down pillow even over a longer period of time.
 So there’s less need for rearranging or pillow flipping.
 This can contribute to a better night’s sleep with fewer interruptions.

-Drawbacks Of Memory Foam
+Cons Of Memory Foam

 - Heat.
 Memory foam is not a particularly breathable material, meaning it can retain heat and feel uncomfortable.
 This is particularly a problem for those who struggle with a high body temperature, or those in hotter climates.